 Paula E. Boggs, 59, became a director in July 2015.
 Ms. Boggs is the founder and owner of Boggs Media, LLC.
-A former executive at the Starbucks Coffee Company, she led the global law department of Starbucks from 2002 to 2012, and was corporate Secretary of the Starbucks Foundation.
-Prior to that, Ms. Boggs was a Vice President of legal for products, operations and information technology at Dell Computer Corporation from 1997 to 2002 and also held the role of Senior Deputy General Counsel starting in June 1997.
+A former executive at the Starbucks Coffee Company, she led the global law department of Starbucks from 2002 to 2012, and was Corporate Secretary of the Starbucks Foundation.
+Prior to that, Ms. Boggs was a Vice President of Legal for products, operations and information technology at Dell Computer Corporation from 1997 to 2002 and also held the role of Senior Deputy General Counsel starting in June 1997.
 Before joining Dell, Ms. Boggs was a partner with the law firm of Preston Gates & Ellis LLP from 1995 to 1997.
+She currently sits on the American Bar

-She is currently a member of the Nominating/Trusteeship, Audit/Compliance, Academic Policy, Student Life and Executive Committee at Johns Hopkins University, as well as a member of the Executive Committee and Development of KEXP Radio, an affiliate of National Public Radio and the University of Washington.
-She is also a member of the American Red Cross's Audit and Nominating Committee, the Audit Committee for School of Rock LLC and the Compensation Committee for Sterling Financial.
-She was previously a member of the President's Committee for the Arts and the Humanities from 2013 through 2017 and of the White House Council for Community Solutions from 2010 to 2012.
-The board believes that Ms. Boggs's extensive governance experience is important as our company focuses on our governance and internal controls.
-Ms. Boggs also brings important insights into the media sector as a result of her accomplished music career and her role as a member of the Executive Committee and Development of NPR affiliate KEXP Radio.
-We also benefit from her 17 plus years as a Johns Hopkins University Trustee where she chaired the audit committee.
-Her combination of governance expertise, media sector insights and audit committee experience makes her a particularly valuable member of our audit and strategy committees.
+Association Board of Governors and is the vice chair of the audiences and communities committee and a member of the nominating committee of the Seattle Symphony.
+She was previously on the board of Premera Blue Cross and chair of its compensation committee; a member of the Nominating/Trusteeship, Audit/Compliance and Executive Committees of Johns Hopkins University's board of trustees; a member of the Executive Committee of KEXP Radio, an affiliate of National Public Radio and the University of Washington; a member of the audit committee for School of Rock LLC; a member of the President's Committee for the Arts and the Humanities from 2013 through 2017; a member of the White House Council for Community Solutions from 2010 to 2012; a member of the audit and nominating committee of the American Red Cross; and a member of the board of Sterling Financial Inc. The board believes Ms. Boggs' extensive governance and Fortune 500 experience with high growth companies is important as our company focuses on governance, internal controls and operational success.
+Ms. Boggs also brings important insights into the media sector as a result of her accomplished music career, as a voting member of the Recording Academy and as a Seattle Symphony board member.
+We also benefit from the 18 years she served as a Johns Hopkins University Trustee where she chaired the audit committee.
+Her combination of governance expertise, media sector insights and audit committee experience makes her a particularly valuable member of our audit and compensation committees.